 If you are somewhat familiar with Virginia law, you know that there’s an inference that a defendant is DUI when his BAC is (.08) or greater.
 Therefore, to qualify for punitive damages under the Virginia code, to even start, the Defendant’s BAC needed to been almost TWICE the legal limit!

 However, the Virginia Code does provide authority for punitive damages when the defendant unreasonably refused to submit to testing of his BAC assuming that points 2 and 3 listed above are met.
 However, if you are hit by a drunk driver, and they didn’t obtain his BAC, this is an issue your attorney should undoubtedly review.

-If you have any questions about punitive damages, always ask your attorney.
+If you have any questions about punitive damages, just call and talk to us.
 You may not be eligible, but it’s worth asking.
-Your attorney’s job is to make sure that you’re educated about the process so that you can make the best decisions about your case.
+Our job is to make sure that you’re educated about the process so that you can make the best decisions about your case.
 There are no “bad” questions.